Are You Ready for China's New Food Labeling Requirements?

 The following highlights some of the proposed labeling changes that the food industry will need to be mindful of to ensure compliance in China.

-The draft Measures expand food additives subject to mandatory substance name declaration to include emulsifiers and thickeners, and allows food additives, other than sweeteners, preservatives, colorants, emulsifiers and thickeners, to be represented by their substance name, class name or INS number.
-However, in the draft GB 7718, only when a food additive is already represented by its class name and the largest surface area of the label is less than 60 cm2 can its substance name be substituted by its INS number.
+The draft Measures expand food additives subject to mandatory substance name declaration to include emulsifiers and thickeners, and allow food additives, other than sweeteners, preservatives, colorants, emulsifiers, and thickeners, to be represented by their substance name, class name, or INS number.
+However, in draft GB 7718, only when a food additive is already represented by its class name and the largest surface area of the label is less than 60 cm2 can its substance name be substituted by its INS number.
 It remains to be seen how these inconsistencies will be resolved in the final version of these documents.

-In addition to the food name, which is required to be displayed distinctively under GB 7718, the draft Measures require the food's production date, shelf-life and warnings be declared at a prominent location on the label in a distinctive manner.
+In addition to the food name, which is required to be displayed distinctively under GB 7718, the draft Measures require the food's production date, shelf-life, and warnings to be declared at a prominent location on the label in a distinctive manner.

 The draft GB 7718 adds a definition of "country of origin," and allows both the source country of food ingredients and the country where the final product is made to be declared on the label.